What Is a MITM Attack? Detection, Examples, and Prevention

 • DNS Spoofing: Attackers can compromise the Domain Name System (DNS) to redirect users to malicious websites.

-A MiTM attack is particularly dangerous because they exploit trust in communication protocols, often making the breach invisible to users.
-To prevent such threats, organizations must implement robust security measures, including encryption, secure authentication, and continuous network monitoring.
+A MiTM attack is especially dangerous because it exploits trust in communication protocols, often making the breach invisible to users.
+To prevent such threats, organizations must implement strong encryption, multi-factor authentication, and continuous network monitoring.

 One particularly concerning variant of a MiTM attack is the hardware-based approach, in which rogue devices infiltrate communication channels.
 These attacks require physical access to critical assets, such as Wi-Fi routers, network servers, or ATMs.
 This enables cyber attackers to attach rogue devices and initiate their malicious activities.
 By doing so, they compromise the integrity of communication and can cause significant damage.

-For example, rogue USB devices, disguised as legitimate hardware, can be used to inject malicious code into systems, effectively bypassing traditional cybersecurity defenses.
-Similarly, attackers may exploit compromised network cables or switches to gain unauthorized access to sensitive data or disrupt the functioning of critical systems.
+For example, rogue USB devices disguised as legitimate hardware can inject malicious code, bypassing traditional cybersecurity defenses.
+Attackers may also exploit compromised cables or network ports to intercept and manipulate data in real time.

 Sepio's Discovered Assets